msmur/blog/content/dev/misc/dns-from-scratch.md

 [^1]: It's really just the initials of my full name
 [^2]: This statement might not entirely be true.
-Your Domain Registrar might often '[park](https://www.wikiwand.com/en/articles/Domain_parking)' the domain, having some DNS records in place to point visitors to the registrar's website or an advertisement.
+Your Domain Registrar might often '[park](https://www.wikiwand.com/en/articles/Domain_parking)' the domain, having some DNS records in place to point visitors to the registrar's website or an advertisement
 [^3]: The term `authoritative` is used to designate the 'source of truth' for a given _part_ of a domain.
 The authoritative name server would be authoritative for your entire domain (e.g. `example.com.`), The TLD name server would be authoritative for the `com.` part of the domain, and the root name server would be authoritative for the `.` part of the domain (which is the root from which all domains are born ;x)
-[^4]: This is me making an educated guess, I wasn't able to find any official documentation on this, but it's a fairly simple explanation that _would_ work.
+[^4]: This is me making an educated guess, I wasn't able to find any official documentation on this, but it's a fairly simple explanation that _would_ work